 Gifts could affect your own or your grandchild’s entitlement to benefits.
 This is particularly true if you might need long-term care in later life.
 Gifts could be regarded as ‘deliberate deprivation of assets’ – that you are offloading cash to qualify for means-tested benefits.
 There is no cut-off date as there is with IHT (the ‘seven year rule’), so always take advice.

-Though useful in many cases, this is seldom the best option for releasing cash and should be considered only after taking advice.
+Though useful in many cases, equity release is seldom the best option for releasing cash and should be considered only after taking advice.
 However, older people may wish to release equity from their homes to pass on money to grandchildren before their death, and it can be a useful tool in inheritance planning.

 Pitfalls: Downsizing is invariably a preferable way of releasing capital, as equity release may limit your options at a later date – such as moving to sheltered accommodation.
 Be cautious and take advice.